-What Is Considered Daycare Negligence And Abuse?
+What Is Considered Daycare Negligence and Abuse in Texas?

-If you suspect something is going on with the daycare your child is attending, check out our list of what the symptoms of negligence and abuse are by following the link below:
+If you suspect something is going on with the daycare your child is attending, check out our list of the symptoms of negligence and abuse are by following the link below:

 As stated in the article, it can be simple things such as your child coming home thirsty and hungry every day, or constantly coming home with bruises.
 No matter how big or small an injury to your child is, the daycare should be held accountable.
-Continue reading to find out how to hold a daycare accountable for their negligence.
+Continue reading to find out how to hold a daycare accountable for its negligence.
 Keep in mind that many times a daycare worker will not inform a parent of an injury for multiple reasons.
-Some of them being that they are scared to lose their jobs or getting the daycare in trouble.
+Some of them being that they are scared to lose their jobs or get the daycare in trouble.
 No matter how an injury happened, a parent has the right to know the truth.